 - Long swivel cord gives plenty of slack for far away outlets

-- The non-pivoting design makes it a bit difficult to store
+- Non-pivoting design makes it a bit difficult to store

 - Metal barrel can be more damaging to fine or delicate hair

 Lastly, if you want a traditional clamp curling iron with a clip, the Conair Double Ceramic Curling Iron is a tried-and-true champ for beginners.

 The 1” barrel has a double coating of ceramic for even heat, and has a spring clamp that holds hair against the barrel while you rotate it around.

 Now, when I first started out with a clamp iron, I tried to curl my hair by clamping the ends and rotating up towards my head.
 This didn’t give me a great look, plus it’s bad for your tips as the heat can further damage and create split ends.